przemyslawren/house-development/README.md

 <h1>Tenant Rent Manager</h1>
-<h2>First OOP Application</h2>
+<h2>First console OOP Application</h2>
-This project is a Java-based application designed as my first app for OOP classes.
+This project is a console Java-based application designed as my first app for OOP classes.
 The primary function of this app is to manage the rents of tenants, including features such as tracking rent payments, notifying tenants who are late on rent, and generating letters for those tenants.
 <br><br>
 Key features include: